 What is aerial photography?

-Aerial photography captures photographs from an elevated position, usually using a drone or an aircraft.
+Aerial photography captures images from an elevated position, typically using a drone or aircraft.

-Aerial photography offers a unique perspective and allows photographers to capture stunning landscapes, cityscapes, and events from above.
+Aerial photography provides a unique perspective, enabling photographers to capture stunning landscapes, cityscapes, and events from above.

 What are the benefits of using a drone for aerial photography?